crossplane/crossplane/docs/reference/install.md

 ### Stable

-The alpha channel is the most recent release of Crossplane that is considered ready for the community.
+The stable channel is the most recent release of Crossplane that is considered ready for the community.

 ```console